 Creating a custom track

 In order to create a custom track, you need admin permissions in your Enterprise plan organization.
-Go to your organization’s dashboard and find the Custom Tracks section in the lefthand navigation.
+Go to your Group Hub and find the Custom Tracks section in the lefthand navigation.

 Creating a draft track